 To effectively and sustainably reduce energy costs, businesses need to monitor and understand their usage.

 In our last two blogs we have explained how pairing Energy data with information from a Building Management System (BMS) can improve your building’s energy efficiency.
-In our next series of blogs we will take a closer look at Synapsys’ very own solution: SIPinsight Energy Building Information Software (EBIS).
+In our next series of blogs we will take a closer look at Synapsys’ very own solution: SIPinsight Energy Building Information Software (EBIS) and how it can provide visibility which is key to effective energy management

 Not so long ago many businesses considered their ‘green’ credentials to be secondary to running a business.
 For some business owners it was even considered detrimental, but for others being environmentally friendly was something they could use to attract more environmentally conscious customers.
 Now it can offer more than that – it can be good for your business’ bottom line too.